cjlee112/gitpublish/doc/tutorials/intro.rst

    2 files changed, 52 insertions(+), 5 deletions(-)

-* The initial "Already up-to-date" message simply means that all changes on your tracking branch are merged
+* The initial "Already up-to-date" message simply means that all changes on your local branch (``master``) are merged to this tracking branch (``gpremotes/ie/master``).

+* Each restructured text is automatically converted to the remote server's format (for WordPress, a form of HTML).

+* The files are uploaded automatically to the server.

 * Note that when gitpublish pushes to the remote server, it has to update its local mapping files to record information